 2008: Boojum Builds EcoSan Toilets in Mongolia

 Boojum Expeditions and KLM staff are pioneering the introduction of EcoSan toilets, the first such implementation in a northern climate.
-EcoSan is a type of waterless toilet which has no odor or flies, does not pollute groundwater and can be a source of fertilizer for crops of various kinds.
+EcoSan is a type of waterless toilet which has no odor or flies, does not pollute groundwater, and can be a source of fertilizer for crops of various kinds.
 In 2007, the first EcoSan toilet was installed at the Khovsgol Inn and has generated great interest amongst private individuals, schools, hospitals, and government agencies.
 In 2008, with a grant to Boojum Charitable Fund from several clients, Boojum built 4-5 more EcoSan toilets at monasteries, visitor's centers, schools, and tourist camps.

 2007: Shaman's Association Forms in Khovsgol

 The first meeting of shamans in Khovsgol was organized at the Saridag Inn, just before Naadam, by Kent Madin and Mishig Jigjidsuren.
 The purpose of the meeting was to discuss ways that tourism could help to sustain the practice of shamanism in Mongolia, without commercializing the practice.
-All agreed that an "organized" religion like Buddhism or Christianity is much easier to support financially since there is an organizational structure which can accept and distribute donations and other income.
+All agreed that an "organized" religion like Buddhism or Christianity is much easier to support financially since there is an organizational structure that can accept and distribute donations and other income.
 The group discussed how to involve local shamans in workshops at the schools, to keep the practice vibrant and alive in the eyes of young people.
 It was finally decided that the group would collectively make one new set of shaman "gear" (coat, drum, boots, hat, etc.) each year so that the set could be displayed for education and periodically auctioned to raise funds for the shaman society.

 The first Board of Directors of the Darhat Shaman Society